paweljarosz/defarc/README.md

 	local connection_table = defarc.get_connection_by_id("proper-id")
 ```

-### .get_connection([connection])
+### get_connection([connection])
 Returns a table with selected connection data.
-This function returns a proper connection if proper connection_id is provided, otherwise it returns a saved/selected connection_table.
+This function returns a proper connection if proper connection_id is provided, otherwise it returns a selected connection_table.

 * **PARAMETER:** `connection` (string, optional) - an id of a connection from Arcweave JSON or Lua table with connection data (connection_table)
 * **RETURNS:** `connection_table` (table) - a table with data regarding selected connection